Almond: Origin and distribution

 The precise origin of the almond is controversial due to estimates for its emergence across wide geographic regions.
 Sources indicate that its origins were in an area stretching across Central Asia, Iran, Turkmenistan, Tajikistan, Kurdistan, Afghanistan, and Iraq, or in an eastern Asian subregion between Mongolia and Uzbekistan.
 In other assessments, both botanical and archaeological evidence indicates that almonds originated and were first cultivated in West Asia, particularly in countries of the Levant.
-Other estimates specified Iran and Anatolia (present day Turkey) as origin locations of the almond, with botanical evidence for Iran as the main origin centre.
+Most recent sources specified Iran and Anatolia (present day Turkey) as origin locations of the almond, with Iran as the main origin centre.

-The wild form of domesticated almond also grew in parts of the Levant.
+The wild form of domesticated almond grew in parts of the Levant.
 Almond cultivation was spread by humans centuries ago along the shores of the Mediterranean Sea into northern Africa and southern Europe, and more recently to other world regions, notably California.

 Selection of the sweet type from the many bitter types in the wild marked the beginning of almond domestication.
 The wild ancestor of the almond used to breed the domesticated species is unknown.
 The species Prunus fenzliana may be the most likely wild ancestor of the almond, in part because it is native to Armenia and western Azerbaijan, where it was apparently domesticated.
 Wild almond species were grown by early farmers, "at first unintentionally in the garbage heaps, and later intentionally in their orchards".